hbenyamina/arabic_wiki_rag/README.md

 To index the data in Milvus, follow these steps after running Docker Compose:

-1. **Verify the Milvus server address:**
+1. **Ensure Milvus is running correctly:**
-   - Execute the following command to ensure the Milvus server address is correct:
+   - Execute the following command to ensure that Milvus is running correctly:
      ```bash
      curl http://<ip_address>:19530/v1/vector/collections
      ```